derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Let me say - well done.
 This is something desperately needed to protect the Classic node network.
 It will allow home users to move to their full nodes to a relatively safe and affordable place that should be hard for criminals to suppress.

+#### 28 February 2016

+Blocky.com reports that [Bitcoin Classic nodes are under heavy DDos](https://web.archive.org/web/20160302070655/http://www.blockcy.com/bitcoin-classic-nodes-under-ddos-attack) attacks that begin the following evening and that the attack is another example in a long line of escalating hostilities over the block size.

+>The current attack is the latest to show that a simple disagreement over scalability has descended into chaos and has brought to surface criminal elements within our community.
+The disagreement follows recommendations to increase capacity to 2MB as an emergency measure to release the pressure on transactions which are currently operating at maximum capacity with blocks being full.

 #### 01 March 2016